simple-login/app/README.md

 All following endpoint return `401` status code if the API Key is incorrect.

+### Authentication endpoints

+#### POST /api/auth/login

+Input:
+- email
+- password
+- device: device name.
+Used to create the API Key.
+Should be humanly readable so user can manage later on the "API Key" page.

+Output:
+- name: user name, could be an empty string
+- mfa_enabled: boolean
+- mfa_key: only useful when user enables MFA.
+In this case, user needs to enter their OTP token in order to login.
+- api_key: if MFA is not enabled, the `api key` is returned right away.

+The `api_key` is used in all subsequent requests.
+It's empty if MFA is enabled.
+If user hasn't enabled MFA, `mfa_key` is empty.

+Return 403 if user has enabled FIDO.
+The client can display a message to suggest user to use the `API Key` instead.

+#### POST /api/auth/mfa

+Input:
+- mfa_token: OTP token that user enters
+- mfa_key: MFA key obtained in previous auth request, e.g. /api/auth/login
+- device: the device name, used to create an ApiKey associated with this device

+Output:
+- name: user name, could be an empty string
+- api_key: if MFA is not enabled, the `api key` is returned right away.

+The `api_key` is used in all subsequent requests.
+It's empty if MFA is enabled.
+If user hasn't enabled MFA, `mfa_key` is empty.

+#### POST /api/auth/facebook

+Input:
+- facebook_token: Facebook access token
+- device: device name.
+Used to create the API Key.
+Should be humanly readable so user can manage later on the "API Key" page.

+Output: Same output as for `/api/auth/login` endpoint

+#### POST /api/auth/google

+Input:
+- google_token: Google access token
+- device: device name.
+Used to create the API Key.
+Should be humanly readable so user can manage later on the "API Key" page.

+Output: Same output as for `/api/auth/login` endpoint

+#### POST /api/auth/register

+Input:
+- email
+- password

+Output: 200 means user is going to receive an email that contains an *activation code*.
+User needs to enter this code to confirm their account -> next endpoint.

+#### POST /api/auth/activate

+Input:
+- email
+- code: the activation code

+Output:
+- 200: account is activated.
+User can login now
+- 400: wrong email, code
+- 410: wrong code too many times.
+User needs to ask for an reactivation -> next endpoint

+#### POST /api/auth/reactivate

+Input:
+- email

+Output:
+- 200: user is going to receive an email that contains the activation code.

+#### POST /api/auth/forgot_password

+Input:
+- email

+Output: always return 200, even if email doesn't exist.
+User need to enter correctly their email.

 #### GET /api/user_info

 Given the API Key, return user name and whether user is premium.